Hua-Zhou/Hua-Zhou.github.io/teaching/st758-2013fall/syllabus.md

 ### Academic Integrity

 Cheating will not be tolerated.
 See the university’s policy on academic integrity at [http://policies.ncsu.edu/policy/pol-11-35-01](http://policies.ncsu.edu/policy/pol-11-35-01).
 You may work together on homework assignments, but simply giving or receiving answers or code to or from another student is cheating.
-Cheating also includes copying from another students paper, using unauthorized materials during exams, and falsifying data.
+Cheating also includes copying from another student's paper, using unauthorized materials during exams, and falsifying data.

 ### Disability